ofiwg/libfabric/man/fi_endpoint.3.md

 Active endpoints belong to access domains and can perform data transfers.

-Data transfer interfaces are bound to active endpoints.
 Active endpoints may be connection-oriented or connectionless, and may provide data reliability.
+The data transfer interfaces -- messages (fi_msg), tagged messages (fi_tagged), RMA (fi_rma), and atomics (fi_atomic) -- are associated with active endpoints.
+In basic configurations, an active endpoint has transmit and receive queues.
+In general, operations that generate traffic on the fabric are posted to the transmit queue.
+This includes all RMA and atomic operations, along with sent messages and sent tagged messages.
+Operations that post buffers for receiving incoming data are submitted to the receive queue.

 Active endpoints are created in the disabled state.
 They must transition into an enabled state before accepting data transfer